In construction, preliminaries are the supporting costs needed to run the project.

 - 3D digital models

-Whatever form they come in, mock-ups are going to cost money to produce.
+Whatever form they come in, mock-ups cost money to produce.

-Contractors often also need to have materials and equipment tested to be sure they’ll be fit for purpose.
-For example, lumber is commonly tested for moisture levels and concrete undergoes slump testing.
+Contractors also need to have materials and equipment tested to ensure they’re fit for purpose.
+For example, lumber is commonly tested for moisture levels, and concrete undergoes slump testing.

 Administration and Management Costs